-When Should You Be Considering a Grant?
+When Should You Be Considering a Grant for SMEs in Singapore?

 Your growth framework needs to be setup and fine tuned locally to use data effectively before you attempt to venture to larger markets.
 When you do need to cater for huge growth it’s critical to ensure you have the right systems in place that can adapt to the growth opportunities as they happen.
 You will not have time to react cost effectively if things are not already in place.